 ICON DESCRIPTION 1 IP Configuration Change the selected device's IP address.
 2 Renew IP Address Update a DHCP-assigned dynamic IP address.
 3 Reboot Device Use this icon to restart the selected devices.
 This may be useful when troubleshooting or upgrading new firmware.
 4 Reset Configuration to Default Use this icon to reload the factory-default configuration file.
 This means that you will lose all previous configurations.
 5 Locator LED Use this icon to locate the selected device by causing its Locator LED to blink.
 6 Web GUI Use this to access the selected device Web Configurator from your browser.
-You we need a user name and password to log in.
+You will need a user name and password to log in.
 7 Firmware Upgrade Use this icon to upgrade new firmware to selected devices of the same model.
-Mo sure you have downloaded the firmware from the Zyxel website to your computer unzipped it in advance.
+Make sure you have downloaded the firmware from the Zyxel website to your computer and unzipped it in advance.
 8 Change Password Use this icon to change the admin password of the selected device.
 You must know the current admin password before changing to a new one.
-9 Configure NCC Discovery You must have Internet access to use this feature.
-Use this icon to enable or disable the Nebula Control Center (NCC) discovery feature on the selected device.
-If it is enabled, the selected device will try to connect to the NCC.
-Once the selected device is connected to and has registered in the NCC, it will go into the Nebula cloud management mode.
-10 ZAC Use this icon to run the Zyxel AP Configurator of the selected AP.
-11 Clear and Rescan Use this icon to clear the list and discover all devices on the connected network again.
-12 Save Configuration Use this icon to save configuration changes to permanent memory on a selected device.
-13 Settings Use this icon to select a network adapter for the computer on which the ZON utility is installed, and the utility language.

-Table 6 ZON Utility Icons
+Table 7 ZON Utility Icons (continued)